Hilton Frankfurt Airport

 Hilton Frankfurt Airport is a four-star hotel, located in the groundscraper The Squaire in Frankfurt, Germany.
 The hotel was officially opened in December 2011 and is part of the Hilton Hotels & Resorts chain.
-It is situated directly above the Intercity Express (ICE) railway station and has a skywalk to Terminal 1 of Frankfurt Airport and connection to Frankfurter Kreuz, the intersection of the A3 and A5 motorways.
+It is situated directly above the Intercity Express (ICE) long-distance railway station and has a skywalk to Terminal 1 of Frankfurt Airport and connection to Frankfurter Kreuz, the intersection of the A3 and A5 motorways.

+Description

 The hotel is one of two Hilton hotels located on the premises of The Squaire building, occupying a total area of 34,500 sq m.
 Hilton Frankfurt Airport hotel incorporates 249 guestrooms and suites and two executive floors with a lounge, a business centre and 11 meeting rooms.
 John D. Kasarda has referred to the hotel as one of "the most popular places to hold business meetings in Germany".
 The hotel's interior is designed by the company JOI-Design from Hamburg.